Terms & Conditions

 We amend these Terms from time to time as set out in clause 14.1.
 Every time you wish to make an order, please check these Terms to ensure you understand the terms which will apply at that time.
-These Terms were most recently updated in September 2016.
+These Terms were most recently updated in May 2022.

-1.1Our Site pages will guide you through the steps you need to take to place an order with us.
+1.1 Our Site pages will guide you through the steps you need to take to place an order with us.
 Our online order process allows you to check and amend any errors before submitting your order to us.
 Please take the time to read and check your order at each page before submitting your order.

-1.4We will confirm our acceptance to you by sending you an email confirming that your order has been accepted (Order Acceptance Email).
+1.4 Your order will only be deemed to be accepted when we send you an email confirming that your order has been accepted (Order Acceptance Email).
 The Contract between us will only be formed when we send you the Order Acceptance Email.

-1.6 Any descriptions or illustrations of the Goods or descriptions of the Services contained in our catalogues or on our Sites are issued or published for the sole purpose of giving an approximate idea of the Services and/or Goods described in them.
+1.6 Any samples, descriptions or illustrations of the Goods or descriptions or illustrations of the Services contained in our catalogues or on our Sites are issued or published for the sole purpose of giving an approximate idea of the Services and/or Goods described in them.
 They shall not form part of the Contract or have any contractual force.

 1.7 These Terms apply to the Contract to the exclusion of any other terms that you seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 1.8 All of these Terms shall apply to the supply of both Goods and Services except where application to one or the other is specified.

 1.9 Any quotation given by us shall not constitute an offer, and is only valid for the period stated or, if no period is stated, 20 business days from the date of issue.

 2.1 The Goods are described on our websites (or in our catalogues if available).